Yuxing0610/Gender_Bias_Analysis/README.md

 - Zhipeng Mao: Processing the raw quotebank data, extract the needed data, and classify the topics and create a search engine for the dataset to facilitate subsequent data retrieval.

-- Yuxing Yao: Extract and analyze attributer's features through wiki dump and build sentiment analysis models to analyze people's attitudes towards specific topics.
+- Yuxing Yao: Extract and analyze attributer's features through wiki dump and build sentiment analysis models to analyze people's attitudes towards gender-related topics.

 ## Questions for TAs